 The Nomination and Remuneration Committee is responsible for reviewing and determining the remuneration and incentive arrangements for executives.
 The Nomination and Remuneration Committee obtains market benchmarking data from independent external advisers to assist in determining market remuneration levels.
-The remuneration and incentive arrangements have been structured to ensure that performance is fairly rewarded and to attract, motivate and retain a high quality executive team, capable of implementing the Group's strategy.
+The remuneration and incentive arrangements have been structured to ensure that performance is fairly rewarded and to attract, motivate and retain a high-quality executive team, capable of implementing the Group's strategy and aligning the executives' interests with the creation of shareholder value and with the Group's values and risk appetite in mind.

 The Group has an equity-based remuneration scheme for executives which was approved by shareholders in 2008.
-For details of the scheme, refer to the FY19 Remuneration Report.
+For details of the scheme, refer to the FY21 Remuneration Report.
 In accordance with the rules of the scheme, participants must not enter into any transactions or arrangements (whether through the use of derivatives or otherwise) which reduces or limits the economic risk of participating in the scheme.

-For details of the Group's remuneration policies and disclosures, refer to the FY19 Remuneration Report included in the Annual Report.
+For details of the Group's remuneration policies and disclosures, refer to the FY21 Remuneration Report included in the Annual Report.